 Scoliosis is a disease that attacks youth primarily.
 Around 3% of the American population, or nine million people to be exact, are diagnosed with scoliosis.
 Most of these patients are in between the age groups of 10 and 15.
-According to spine specialist in OKC, females of this age group are more prone to have this spinal condition.
+According to a spine specialist in OKC, females of this age group are more prone to have this spinal condition.
 Whether a person will require extensive treatment or not depends on the severity of the illness.

 Scoliosis – what is it?